-Located in Central Virginia just 30 miles east of the Blue Ridge Mountains, Charlottesville pairs stunning natural beauty with a lively mix of arts, culture and history.
+Located in Central Virginia just east of the Blue Ridge Mountains, Charlottesville offers stunning beauty, extraordinary culture and an inexhaustible list of things to do.
 In the span of a single day, you can go horseback riding, dine at a five-star restaurant and catch a concert at one of the many performance venues downtown.
 Charlottesville brings together the best of many worlds, offering the livability and community found in smaller cities with the amenities and cultural attractions of a metropolis.

 Located just eight miles from the University, Charlottesville-Albemarle Airport (CHO) offers 50 daily non-stop flights to and from Charlotte, Philadelphia, New York/LaGuardia, Washington/Dulles, Detroit and Atlanta.
 It is served by United, Delta and American Airlines.

 If you’re traveling by train, the Charlottesville Amtrak Station is two miles from the University at 810 West Main Street.
 And if you’re traveling by bus, the Greyhound Bus Terminal at 310 West Main Street is just two miles from Grounds.